 Electric shocks can be another danger.
 Local Thai plugs and sockets are rarely earthed, so exercise precaution when using electric appliances outside of your hotel.
 This is also the case for many lightbox signs outside shops and restaurants; keep a close eye on children, who may get a nasty shock if they touch the metal poles on which they stand.

 In case of any non-serious illness, you may visit a pharmacy.
 Staff here will be trained to issue even prescription medicine for children.
-Serious illness will require medical attention from a pediatrician or qualified GP such as at Dr Somboon’s clinic in Ao Nang, or the Krabi Nakharin Hospital in Krabi Town.
+Serious illness will require medical attention from a pediatrician or qualified GP such as at Dr Somboon’s clinic in Ao Nang, or Dr Songwuth at the Krabi Nakharin Hospital in Krabi Town.